One-Pot Spaghetti with Beefy Tomato Sauce

 - Pour water into the pot.
 Break spaghetti noodles near the center and add to the pot, pressing into the water to cover.
 Bring the water to a boil, reduce heat to medium-low, and cook at a simmer until spaghetti is al dente, about 15 minutes.

-- Garnish with parmesan cheese and fresh basil to serve.
+- Garnish spaghetti with Parmesan cheese and fresh basil to serve.

 To cut calories and saturated fat, use lean ground beef.
-Alternatively, try ground turkey for a lighter dish.
-For Wanting a richer dish?
+Alternatively, try ground turkey or ground chicken for a lighter dish.
+Wanting a richer dish?
 Try adding 4 ounces of chopped bacon or pancetta with the ground beef and cook until the fat has rendered and meat is browned.
+Freshly shredded Parmesan cheese is ideal; if you have a microplane, grate the Parmesan cheese directly over the spaghetti.

 What others are saying